Submitting a claim to Eurostar

 - Transport between the station and your accommodation.

 - The cost of calling anyone who was waiting for you at your destination.

 Eurostar will not cover any other expenses, such as the cost of alternative transport if you decided not to wait for the next available Eurostar train.
 You would need to pursue a refund for this kind of additional cost via your travel insurer.

 To submit a claim that includes additional expenses, you should fill in this form to contact Eurostar or email: email@example.com including an attachment that contains legible scans or photos of relevant receipts.
 We recommend compiling all receipts into one, clear document such as a pdf.

 Your ticket number (TCN) is a nine-digit number which follows the letters "IV" on your tickets.
 Your booking reference (PNR) is a six-letter booking reference appears in your confirmation email (it's your collection reference) and/or your physical ticket.
 In French, the PNR is referred to as Dossier Voyage.

-Mobile tickets This information is not currently displayed on mobile tickets.
-However, you can contact us and we will supply this information for you.
+This information is not currently displayed on mobile tickets.
+However, you can ask for help using our "More Help" Beacon in the bottom right hand corner of our contact page and we will supply this information for you: